KinsprideDuah/BMEmapping/README.md

 ## Functions

-`prob_zk` - computes the mapping set of an unobserved location.
+`prob_zk` - computes the numerical estimation of the posterior density of an unobserved location.

 `posterior_plot` - plots the the posterior density of an unobserved location.